garybracket/alpha_blog/README.md

 - email must be present and unique, length max of 105 characters

 - validate email format using regex (regular expression)

+full steps to build after cloning git repo are bundle install rails db:migrate rails assets:precompile rails s

+the last command will start the rails server browse to 127.0.0.1 to enter app!